Sweden Democrats

 The party describes itself as social conservative with a nationalist foundation.
 The party has also been variously characterised by universities, political commentators, and international media as economic nationalist, national-conservative, anti-immigration, anti-Islam, anti-gender, Eurosceptic, and right-wing or far-right.
 The Sweden Democrats reject the far-right label, saying that it no longer represents its political beliefs.
-Among the party's founders and early members were several people that had previously been active in white nationalist and neo-Nazi political parties and organizations.
-Under the leadership of Jimmie Åkesson since 2005, the SD underwent a process of reform and has sought to position itself as a more mainstream party by expelling hardline members and moderating its beliefs, building on a work that had begun during the late 1990s and early 2000s.
+Among the party's founders, original leadership and early members were several people that had previously been active in white nationalist and neo-Nazi political parties and organizations.
+Under the leadership of Jimmie Åkesson since 2005, the SD underwent a process of reform by expelling hardline members and moderating its beliefs, building on a work that had begun during the late 1990s and early 2000s when the party began to distance itself from extreme-right politics and sought to position its image as a more mainstream party.
 Today, the SD officially rejects fascism and Nazism on their platform and since 2012 has maintained a zero-tolerance policy against "extremists", "lawbreakers", and "racists".
 In 2025, the SD issued an official apology for its previous links to neo-Nazism during its early years.

 The Sweden Democrats oppose current Swedish immigration and integration policies, instead supporting stronger restrictions on immigration and measures for immigrants to assimilate into Swedish culture.
 The Sweden Democrats are critical of multiculturalism and support having a common national and cultural identity, which they believe improves social cohesion.
 The party supports the Swedish welfare state but is against providing welfare to people who are not Swedish citizens and permanent residents of Sweden.
 The Sweden Democrats support a mixed market economy combining ideas from the centre-left and centre-right.
 The party supports same-sex marriage, civil unions for gay couples, and gender-affirming surgery but prefers that children be raised in a traditional nuclear family and argues that churches or private institutions should have the final say on performing a wedding over the state.
 The SD also calls for a ban on forced, polygamous or child marriages and stricter enforcement of laws against honour violence.
 The Sweden Democrats support keeping Sweden's nuclear power plants in order to mitigate climate change but argues that other countries should reduce their greenhouse gas emissions instead of Sweden, which the party believes is doing enough to reduce their emissions.
 The Sweden Democrats support generally increasing minimum sentences for crimes, as well as increasing police resources and personnel.
 The party also supports increasing the number of Swedish Army brigades and supports raising Sweden's defense spending.